 Wind energy is one of the main sources we have to produce a large amount of energy with a minimum impact on the environment.
-That’s why generating electrical power from natural wind has been a desirable system both for nations and companies all over the world since decades ago.
+That’s why generating electrical power from natural wind has been a desirable system both for nations and companies all over the world for decades ago.

-Public and private investments have led wind power to be the second largest renewable energy source (after hydropower) for power generation, nowadays it produces more than 5 percent of global electricity with 591 GW of global capacity.
+Public and private investments have led wind power to be the second largest renewable energy source (after hydropower) for power generation, nowadays it produces more than 5 per cent of global electricity with 591 GW of global capacity.
 Since its role is crucial, different ways to obtain energy through wind power has been developed, depending on geographical and climate conditions:

 - Near-shore wind includes all plants on the coast, up to 10 km of distance.
-It is particularly characterized by the attempt to exploit the winds that come from sea and hit the coast constantly throughout the year;
+It is particularly characterized by the attempt to exploit the winds that come from the sea and hit the coast constantly throughout the year;

 - There are also smaller plants such as small onshore wind farms, that can supply electricity to isolated places; or small domestic wind turbines that are under development and some already on the market, which can be installed on the roof or sometimes even on the balcony, and that they can also produce excess energy that companies can buy electric.

 Turbine with vertical axis propeller, an underrated system

 Wind power is not just linked to “classical” pale turbines, sometimes criticized for their huge dimensions and visual impact.
 An innovative and underrated wind production system is the turbine with vertical axis propeller, easily installable on houses and general buildings, with relatively lower costs compared to the other sustainable energy productions.